xubowenhaoren/Birdify/README.md

 | :--------------------------------------------------------------------------------------------------------------------------------------------: | :------------------------------------------------------------------------------------------------------------------------------------: |
 | <img src="graphs/InceptionV4 with no cross validation: Accuracy.png" alt="InceptionV4 with no cross validation: Accuracy" style="zoom:72%;" /> | <img src="graphs/InceptionV4 with no cross validation: Loss.png" alt="InceptionV4 with no cross validation: Loss" style="zoom:72%;" /> |

-Both with and without cross validation, Efficient Net has higher accuracy increasing rate and loss decreasing rate compared to Inception V4.
+Both with and without cross validation, Efficient Net has higher training accuracy increasing rate and loss decreasing rate compared to Inception V4.
 We think it's because Efficient Net has more complicated internal structures.
 For each training epoch, Efficient Net takes 1 hour while Inception V4 takes 30 minutes.

 #### No pre-trained weights